lbonanomi/poppet/README.md

 ## Known Issues

-* There is a race condirion in creating local user 'poppet'.
+* There is a race condition in creating local user 'poppet'.

 * All local admins will have their passwords reset as part of the process.